2018 NBA Free-Agency Big Board: Top 25 Free Agents Remaining

 He needs consistent minutes to be most effective, which the Timberwolves didn't always offer.
 But when he's had prime opportunities, he's usually capitalized.
 He averaged 12.8 points on 49.4 percent shooting (45.9 from three), 7.3 rebounds and 2.6 assists during the 16 games in which he logged 30-plus minutes last season.

-What happened last season—did Shabazz Napier engineer a full-fledged breakout, or did he merely follow the longest hot streak of his career with a subzero spell that cost him his rotation spot?
+The market for Shabazz Napier has been short on updates, which makes sense, since it's unclear exactly what happened last season.
+Did he engineered a full-fledged breakout, or did he merely follow the longest hot streak of his career with a subzero spell that cost him his rotation spot?

 The stat sheet shows obvious progress.
 He'd never before averaged more points (8.7) or shot a higher percentage from any level (42.0/37.6/84.1).
 After tallying just 1.2 win shares over his first three NBA seasons, he matched that number on offense alone and topped it on defense (2.0).